JoaoDiasUM/7egend/README.md

 ## Considerations
 Considered the user actually adding attachments but it didnt feel it would work well with the data and the challenge time restraint.
 Considered a way to first generate a response message after a message was sent and then periodically send more to simulate a more realistic chatting experience.
+Considered adding a loading effect to some transitions.